Rapter1990/Image-Classification-Examples/Device Classification/README.md

-# Fruit Image Classification with CNN
+# Image Classification with CNN

 Purpose :
     Implementing MobileNetV2 to classify devices with respect to its label defined in dataset.